sgmurphy/wordpress-plugins/real-cookie-banner/README.txt

 **Native in WordPress:** Real Cookie Banner is a cookie plugin specially designed for WordPress.
 It is fully installed in your WordPress as a native plugin.
 All consents are processed and stored on your server.
 Nothing is downloaded from a cloud in your visitor's browser, which avoids further legal issues.

-You want a list of all features? _Get it by scrolling down!_
+You want a list of all features? [_Check it out on our website!_](https://devowl.io/wordpress-real-cookie-banner/#all-features)

 === Supported Languages ===